Something for the kids ;-) This Saturday at the Cité Biblio...

 Examples of tour sites

-Most of the tour sites are well-known, but normally closed to the general public.
+Most of the tour sites are well-known, but are usually closed to the general public.
 The tours provide a unique opportunity for participants to discover what goes on behind the scenes.

 Below are a few examples: